 the tree, you may be liable for the harm done.
 Trees that may be an immediate danger of falling and injuring someone are typically permitted

 to be removed.
 The city does not regulate or maintain trees on private property.
 It is suggested you contact and attorney experienced in real

 estate law regarding these issues prior to trimming or removing a neighbor's tree.
 If the tree is on city property, please contact the

 How many people can live in an apartment or house?

-Current zoning requirements limit occupancy of individual apartments or houses to a no more than three unrelated persons.
+Current zoning requirements limit occupancy of individual apartments or houses to a no more than three unrelated persons living together as a

 Can I operate a business out of my home?